Cecil Abel: Missionary career

-World War Two
+World War II

 As a result of Japan's entry into World War II with its attack on Pearl Harbor in December 1941, the majority of non-Papuans were evacuated to Australia.
 Abel and a colleague, Geoffrey Baskett, were allowed to remain at Kwato.
-They provided equipment and organized labour to assist the Australian army to develop Milne Bay as a base, and supplied wood from the Kwato mission sawmill.
+They provided equipment and organized labour to assist the Australian army in developing Milne Bay as a base, and supplied wood from the Kwato mission sawmill.
 In the Battle of Milne Bay in August–September 1942, the Japanese attack was easily resisted by Australian troops.
 Later, Abel's knowledge of the area proved useful.
 He organized labour gangs to build a military airfield, which was named Abel's Field.
 With his boat, the MV Osiri, one of the few small boats left after the Japanese invasion, he also helped to supply the coastwatchers, who were usually Australians who had not been evacuated and had undertaken to observe enemy movements and rescue stranded Allied personnel.
-As an ordained minister, Abel also performed marriages at Kwato between American soldiers and the many American nurses that had been sent to Milne Bay.
+As an ordained minister, Abel also performed marriages at Kwato between American soldiers and the many American nurses who had been sent to Milne Bay.
 Together with his brother, Russell, he also contributed Tales of New Guinea to the Stevie Seabee newsletter, a daily newsletter published for the American troops.